 By 1875, the Georgia Minstrels were endorsed by none other than the abolitionist William Lloyd Garrison, who according to an advertisement was quoted as saying: “No imputation can be brought against them of presenting anything offensive to the eye or ear.”
 And the next year, the Georgia troupe was boasting that they were “commended by Wm.
 Lloyd Garrison, Oliver Wendell Holmes, PT Barnum, etc.”

 Minstrelsy is, of course, historically weighted with negative baggage, and rightly so.
 This popular form of entertainment arose in part from the fascination white people had with the African American experience.
-Blackface minstrel shows featured white men in grotesque makeup, singing and dancing with an exaggerated parody of Black performers (in fact, some white audiences had never even seen Black musicians or actors).
+Blackface minstrel shows featured white men in grotesque makeup, singing and dancing with an exaggerated parody of Black performers (in fact, many white audiences had never even seen Black musicians or actors).
 The effect only enhanced white racism and widened the gulf between the races.

-Yet the musical genre fostered authentic Jubilee music (spirituals), ragtime, and ultimately jazz, all of which entered into the wider the wider public culture.
+Yet the musical genre fostered authentic Jubilee music (spirituals), ragtime, and ultimately jazz, all of which entered into the wider public culture.
 And while Black minstrels played into the images of white audiences, they also subverted those images.
 As Amiri Baraka wrote “in one sense the colored minstrel was poking fun at himself, and in another probably more profound sense he was poking fun at the white men.”

 Nowhere was this paradox more apparent than the travelling minstrel shows that sought out venues beyond the United States.